 B.S.
 University of California Riverside, Entomology

 Emily, like most entomologists, was one of those strange children that was constantly turning over rocks looking for insects.
 She kept a dead bug collection, rather than necklaces and bracelets, inside her childhood jewelry box and at an early age learned to rescue misunderstood "stink beetles" (AKA Pinacate beetles, darkling beetles, or Eleodes) from harm's way.
-Here at NHM, she has turned herself into something of a specialist on the genus Megaselia, a giant and taxonomically difficult group.
+Here at NHMLA, she has turned herself into something of a specialist on the genus Megaselia, a giant and taxonomically difficult group.
 She enjoys the challenge of working on an "impossible" group of small flies, but occasionally takes the time to look up from the microscope and enjoy larger insects, wildlife, and occasionally even other people.

 Estella Hernandez, Assistant Collections Manager

 Entomology was not initially on Estella's radar as a career option; her knowledge and experience pre-BioSCAN come mostly from the healthcare field.
 After joining the BioSCAN team, however, Estella quickly found that working with a team as dedicated, passionate, daring, determined and personable as the entomologists in BioSCAN made working with insects as equally rewarding as staining human tissues.
 The picture above is of Estella in her amazing costume for Haunted museum 2014!

 B.A.
 University of Southern California, Political Science, minor in Photography and Social Change

 Kelsey photographs the magnificent and diverse insects that we catch in our traps throughout Los Angeles.
 She loves revealing these microscopic creatures to the public and exposing people to a world that’s out of sight.
 She believes that photography can promote curiosity and appreciation for the little known parts of our environment.